txpipe/pallas/README.md

 | [wallet](/examples/wallet)                       | Wallet key generation, BIP-39 mnemonics, address derivation          |
 | [otel](/examples/otel)                           | OpenTelemetry collector configuration for tracing the examples above |

+## Minimum Supported Rust Version

+Pallas's MSRV is **Rust 1.88**.
+CI verifies the entire workspace builds with that toolchain (using the locked dependency graph) on every change.
+The floor is set by transitive dependencies (currently `serde_with` / `darling`); edition 2024, used by `pallas-network2`, contributes a hard floor of 1.85.

+Bumping the MSRV is treated as a breaking change: it happens only in minor version bumps (or in `0.x` / `1.0.0-alpha.x` while we are pre-stable), is called out in the changelog, and aims to stay roughly within the most recent three stable Rust releases.

 ## Etymology

 > Pallas: (Greek mythology) goddess of wisdom and useful arts and prudent warfare;